Efficient Beam Selection for ISAC in Cell-Free Massive MIMO via Digital Twin-Assisted Deep Reinforcement Learning: Online Deep Reinforcement Learning-Based Beam Tracking Method

 \begin{proposition} The optimality is guaranteed if and only if the introduced shaping reward is a potential-based shaping function in terms of anteroposterior states.
 In this work, we define the shaping reward for transition from $\mathbf{s}_t$ to $\mathbf{s}_{t+1}$ as

 where $\rho$ is the discount factor, and the potential-based function

-is designed only related to the current state.
-Sigmoid function is employed to emphasize slight variations in low values of ${P}_D(t)$. \end{proposition} The reward function after applying the reward shaping can be expressed as $r_t + r_t^\mathrm{sh}$, which physically means that we encourage the agent to increase the detection probability as much as possible.
+is designed only related to the current state, where $b_1$ controls the amplitude and scales the magnitude of the shaping reward, while $b_2$ determines the steepness of the sigmoid function.
+The sigmoid form is employed to emphasize slight variations in low values of ${P}_D(t)$. \end{proposition} The reward function after applying the reward shaping can be expressed as $r_t + r_t^\mathrm{sh}$, which physically means that we encourage the agent to increase the detection probability as much as possible.
 Reward shaping is proposed in this paper as a way to \textbf{speed up learning and make the agent gain better knowledge of the ISAC environment}.

 Consequently, our objective is to maximize the cumulative reward across all stages, expressed as $\sum_t (r_t+r_t^\text{sh})$.
 While DRL lacks explicit knowledge of the mathematical relationship between the beamforming vector and the target detection probability, it effectively optimizes the beam tracking strategy through iterative interactions with the environment.